mechadense/scad-lib-FDMscrews/README.md

 **Existing standards are not a focus and not provided here since:**

-* Existing standards (metric, imperial, …) are not and where never meant for FDM printing (with its peculiar design constraints)
+* Existing standards (metric, imperial, …) are not and were never meant for FDM printing (with its peculiar design constraints)
 * OpenSCAD libraries for existing standards do exist <br> (references at the very end)

 ## Installation